Latin: History

-A number of phases of the language have been recognized, each distinguished by subtle differences in vocabulary, usage, spelling, and syntax.
-There are no hard and fast rules of classification; different scholars emphasize different features.
+A number of phases of the language have been recognised, each distinguished by subtle differences in vocabulary, usage, spelling, and syntax.
+There are no hard and fast rules of classification; different scholars emphasise different features.
 As a result, the list has variants, as well as alternative names.

 In addition to the historical phases, Ecclesiastical Latin refers to the styles used by the writers of the Roman Catholic Church from late antiquity onward, as well as by Protestant scholars.